Hello to all,

 Grief is an emotional red balloon.
 Anger, pain, denial, sadness and fear is the breath that fills the balloon until it is near bursting.
 With the understanding that suffering is universal a little air is released.
 More air squeaks out when impermanence is realized.
 That everything arises and falls away can ease the pressure of grief.
 Coming to the realization that death follows birth for everyone you can get past anger and fear . . . and a little more air leaves the balloon.

 Do you honestly think you are “grieving for them”?
 You are grieving for the loss you are experiencing.
+You are grieving for the loss that all that person’s loved ones, friends and family are experiencing.
 This person was supposed to stay around and be available when you needed them.
 Now how can they be there for you?
 Grief, like funerals and wakes are for the living.
 You grieve for you.
 Understanding the unique personal quality of your grieving allows more air to escape the balloon.

-Grief over the loss of someone close isn’t shown the same way by all people.
+Grief over the loss of someone close isn’t shown in the same way by all people.
 Some rant and rave, some cry silently or hysterically, some quietly mourn, and some seem to show no emotion at all.
 It isn’t in the how you grieve as much as it is in how long the grieving continues.
 Just like you can get comfortable with negative habits you can delude yourself into thinking you find comfort in grief.
-Grief encompasses the dispositions of anger, fear, denial, sadness that lead to psychoemotional pain if you hold on to them.
-You practice non-attachment when you let grief run it’s course.
-That letting go drains the rest of the air from the balloon.
+Grief encompasses the dispositions of anger, fear, denial, sadness that lead to psychoemotional pain if you cling to them.
+You practice non-attachment when you let grief run its natural course.
+That act of letting go drains the rest of the air from the balloon.